Recommendations

 Senior Film Conservator

-In the vast archive of Thriller cinema, The Sea God stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1930 landscape.
+In the vast archive of Drama cinema, The Sea God stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1930 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1930 manage to capture to explore the darker corners of the human condition with poignant storytelling.